vimlet/bundl/README.md

 ## Meta
 [Vimlet meta](https://github.com/vimlet/vimlet-meta) is built in metapack.

-If *"parse"* option is set to true, meta will be applied to file content.
+If *"parse"* option is set to true at input, meta will be applied to file content.

-Meta doesn't work in copy mode.

-**It is important to know that paths within meta files needs to be relative to config.inputBase.** As an output file may have many inputs, it is impossible to know the correct path so they have to be relative to config.inputBase.

 If you need more information regarding meta go to its [github](https://github.com/vimlet/vimlet-meta)